Zacharia-Schmitz/project_zillow/README.md

 3. **Explore data in search of drivers of property value**

   * Answer the following initial questions
-    * Is there a correlation between area and property value?
+    * Is there a correlation between `area` and `prop_value`?
-    * Is there a correlation between age and property value?
+    * Is there a correlation between age and `prop_value`?
-    * Is there a correlation between the room count and property value?
+    * Is there a correlation between the room count and `prop_value`?
-    * Is there a difference in average property value between counties?
+    * Is there a difference in average `prop_value` between counties?

-  Provide responses to the initial inquiries:
+  * Provide responses to the initial inquiries:
    * Does a relationship exist between the property's size and its value?
    * Is there a connection between the property's age and its value?
    * Does the number of rooms in a property correlate with its value?
    * Are there variations in average property values among different counties?

 4. **Develop a Model to predict property value**